 The Italian embassy has been retained with many of the original furnishings while the British one required more renovation and has been restored with local timber reclaimed and restored to a perfect finish.
 After wandering through reading the museum plaques and viewing the photography collection stop to take in the view from the veranda over the lake.
 This is an ideal spot to enjoy while relaxing over a Devonshire tea, the scone recipe coming directly from the British Embassy and the carrot jam a local seasonal specialty.

 20. Edo Wonderland

 Edo Wonderland, or Edo Mura in Japanese, is a theme park with a twist.
 Walk the old Tokaido Road to Edo (olden day Tokyo) and discover museums, shops, restaurants and recreations of traditional-style buildings along the way.
 Live shows transport you to the realm of the ninja, oiran or visit the water show, a traditional performance not seen anywhere else today.

 I believe Nikko is a destination for all seasons depending on what you like to do.
 Autumn is the most popular with the extensive hillsides ablaze with coloured leaves but you’ll also hit the most crowds and delays during the peak season.
 The koyo (autumn leaves) season is earlier here than along the Golden Route which contributes to its popularity.

 In summer it’s vibrant and green and a few degrees cooler than Tokyo so a lovely respite from the heat.
 The waterfalls and rivers also flow really well during the summer wet season.

-Nikko isn’t really a sakura destination and it warms up later than Tokyo and other nearby areas, there’s been residual mounds of ice from the winter snow when we were here in April but it’s less busy and there’s no reason to avoid spring time.
+Nikko isn’t really a sakura destination and it warms up later than Tokyo and other nearby areas, there have been residual mounds of ice from the winter snow when we were here in April but it’s less busy and there’s no reason to avoid springtime.